edwardcrompton/rpi-temp/README.md

 `sudo apt-get install redis-server`

-A redis queue worker will also need to be running.
-This should be set up to run on boot of the system:
+A redis queue worker will also need to be running. **This should be run from the root folder of this codebase:**

 `rq worker --with-scheduler`